Introduction

 For those who are not yet familiar with Docker, official documentation is available here, along with installers for every supported platform.

-Creating a PostgreSQL container
+Creating a DataBase container

 In the same folder, you will also find an sql folder containing some SQL scripts.
 These scripts will be automatically detected by the docker-compose file and used to fill the tables of the examples.